OSGeo/PROJ/docs/source/specifications/projjson.rst

 a GeographicCRS the ``type`` should be specified, as it can be either a GeodeticReferenceFrame or a DynamicGeodeticReferenceFrame.
-More formally, the ``type`` should be specified if the JSON schema specifies alternative types for the value of a member using the oneOf constrct and those alternative types have a ``type`` member.
+More formally, the ``type`` should be specified if the JSON schema specifies alternative types for the value of a member using the oneOf construct and those alternative types have a ``type`` member.
 Otherwise it may be omitted.

 High level objects